HolgerHees/cloudsync/README.md

 Sync a linux filesystem incrementel and encrypted with google drive

-It uses gpg2 to encrypt and decrypt the file, the filenames and all archived metadata with a passphrase.
+It encrypt and decrypt the file, the filenames and all archived metadata with a passphrase.

 Archived metadata are:
 - filesize